-One of the purposes for which nonhuman animals are routinely made to suffer and killed is the production of materials for clothing.
+One of the purposes for which nonhuman animals are routinely made to suffer and die is the production of materials for clothing.
 Consequently, the use of animal clothing means harm to many animals who are individuals with the capacity to suffer and feel pleasure.

 Leather is often obtained from animals which are also exploited for food, thus contributing to the exploitation of these animals.
-Most cows, pigs, and other animals suffer during most of their lives until they are killed for these purposes.
+Most cows, pigs, and other animals suffer for most of their lives until they are killed for these purposes.

 In addition to those killed in farms, millions of animals agonize in traps, sometimes for days.
 Their misery lasts until they die due to hunger, thirst, or being killed by other animals or hunters.

-There is increasing scientific evidence that small invertebrates such as silkworms may feel pain, yet they are boiled in great numbers to produce silk.
+There is increasing scientific evidence that small invertebrates such as silkworms may feel pain, yet they are boiled alive in great numbers to produce silk.